 Talk to your midwife

 If your anxieties or moods are affecting your day-to-day life, please don’t hesitate to talk to your midwife.
 Lots of mums feel this way and your midwife is there to help you.
-Download our Wellbeing Plan to help you find the right support.

 Don’t put too much pressure on yourself to feel good.